256GB VS. 512GB SSD – How Much Storage Is Better for You?

 • Portability: They are compact and lightweight, making them easy to transport and use across multiple devices.

-• Expandability: By using external Solid State Drive, you can expand your storage capacity as needed, without having to replace your internal SSD.
+• Expandability: By using an external Solid State Drive, you can expand your storage capacity as needed without having to replace your internal SSD.

 Cons